gr33ndata/irlib/README.rst

 First of all, the code is divided into 3 main components:

+#. matrix.py
+#. metrics.py
 #. classifier.py
+#. preprocessor.py
 #. configuration.py
-#. preprocessor.py
+#. superlist.py

-classifier.py is the main module where the following classifiers are implemented:
+matrix.py: The documents (vecotor space) index is implemented here. metrics.py: The different distance measures are implemented here classifier.py: The following classifiers are implemented here:

 * Rocchio: Rocchio Classifier
 * KNN: k-NN Classifier